Here are some notes and code snippets for ZZT which may be useful to you, or future me, if I do anything further with the engine.

 Endgame normally sets the player's health to zero and triggers a Game Over state, but if you immediately give the player health afterwards, ZZT will not catch that the game should have ended, and will continue on as if nothing happened.

-The Time counter is always available to mess around with in ZZT-OOP, even when a time limit is not specified on a given board, and it is always set to zero upon entering a board or upon taking built-in damage.
+The Time counter is normally used on boards where a time limit has been defined.
+It's always available to mess around with in ZZT-OOP, even when a time limit is not specified on a given board, and it is always set to zero upon entering a board or upon taking built-in damage.
 Its value will be preserved when restoring from a save file.

 Display an external text file